jpc-hpe/my_nvim_config/README.md

 This is complemented later with an option to disable copilot for that filetype

+Note: with the blink/copilot cycle trick, copilot starts disabled anyway for any file, including password files.
+But I am keeping this anyway

-There is another autocommand in the file for the blink/copilot combination explained later
+There is another autocommand in the file for the blink/copilot combination explained [later](#blink-and-copilot)

 ### keymaps.lua